Child Sexual Exploitation

 Who does it?

 People who commit this crime can be male or female and they normally have an 'edge' over the young person they target.
 They might be older, wealthier, or physically stronger than them.
-They may status that make them seem 'cool' to others, and might give support and attention that no one else provides.
+They may have a status that makes them seem 'cool' to others, and might give support and attention that no one else provides.
 They might listen, offer advice, or give compliments.

 There's no 'standard' profile of an exploiter, and CSE is hard to spot – even for the young person affected.
 They may be groomed over time and so not be aware that they are a victim, and even if they are, they may think it's their fault.